sivalabs/sivalabs-hugo/content/posts/2022/2022-11-01-why-i-joined-atomicjar.md

 Many innovative solutions are coming up to handle this problem such as [Gitpod](https://www.gitpod.io/), Microsoft's [Codespaces](https://github.com/features/codespaces) etc.
 There is going to be more focus on [improving the Developer Experience(DX)](https://www.atomicjar.com/2021/12/why-will-2022-be-the-year-of-devtools-2-0/) in the coming years.

 **AtomicJar** is aiming to solve such a similar problem but for testing with [Testcontainers Cloud](https://www.testcontainers.cloud/) by providing a cloud based environment to run containers so that developers can run their integration tests much faster.
 You can use Testcontainers Cloud on developer machines, CI environments and get faster feedback.

+Cloud Platforms and DevOps/SRE principles are enabling the organizations to build highly scalable and resilient systems.
+In order to speed up the feedback cycles organizations are adopting the "Shift Left" mindset where testing of the software will be done as early as possible.
+Testcontainers Cloud is great enabler in moving towards "Shift Left" mindset because Testcontainers Cloud can help developers to test their quickly and efficiently.

 > **I truly believe Testcontainers Cloud is going to help developers in building better quality software and I want to be part of such an ambitious goal.**